Capture of Kiev by the White Army: White and Ukrainian confrontation

 The next day, up to 3,000 volunteers began to advance towards the city center, disarming all the Ukrainian detachments they met on the way.
 When the Ukrainian troops marched solemnly in column to the Duma Square, the advanced sections of the volunteers, under the command of N. I. Stakelberg, entered the city over the Chain Bridge.
 Around noon, the Ukrainian units were in the Duma Square near the Kiev City Council, on the balcony of which the Ukrainian flag was hoisted.
 Having found out that White volunteers were already in Kiev, Petliura canceled his arrival in the city and gave the order to cancel the planned parade.
 The commander of the Galician Army, Myron Tarnavsky, also left the city.
 Around two o'clock in the afternoon, the volunteers arrived at Duma Square.
 The commander of the squadron of volunteers, introducing himself to the general, asked permission for his unit to take part in the parade and install a Russian tricolor next to the Ukrainian flag already posted on the Duma.
-General Anton Kraus agreed to both requests.
+General Anton Kravs agreed to both requests.

 But when Colonel Volodymyr Salsky of the Zaporizhzhia Corps arrived and saw the Russian tricolor on the Duma, he gave the order to bring that flag down.
 One of his soldiers climbed the balcony, tore off the Russian flag and threw it to the ground in the dust under the hooves of the horses.
 An enraged volunteer cavalryman tried to cut down Colonel Salsky, but was himself killed.
 This led to an exchange of fire between the White volunteers and the Ukrainians.
 Several soldiers were killed or wounded, and the Ukrainians hastily fled from Duma Square.
 The news of the clash spread quickly, and throughout Kiev volunteers began to disarm and take prisoner Ukrainian units.
 In total, up to 3,000 fighters of the Ukrainian army were disarmed or captured, including the headquarters of the III Corps.
 Some 4,000 Ukrainians soldiers, under the command of Colonel Mikitka, concentrated around the railway station, waiting for orders from their command, but none were received.

 Negotiations and agreement

-Kraus tried to negotiate with Bredov, but Bredov stated that "Kiev, the mother of Russian cities, was never Ukrainian and will never be, and that there can not be any negotiations with the delegation of the UPR army."
-Bredov demanded that Kraus immediately and without any conditions withdraw all Ukrainian troops from Kiev.
-At approximately two o'clock in the morning of 1 September 1919, an agreement was reached.
-Kraus signed an order for the withdrawal of the Ukrainian troops from Kiev for a day's march (about 25 kilometers) to the West.
+Ukrainian General Kravs tried to negotiate with the White General Bredov, but Bredov stated that "Kiev, the Mother of Russian cities, was never Ukrainian and will never be, and that there can not be any negotiations with the delegation of the UPR army."
+Bredov demanded that Kravs immediately pull out all his Ukrainian troops from Kiev.

+Ukrainian General Kravs then agreed to withdraw the Ukrainian troops from Kiev for a day's march (about 25 kilometers) to the West.
 The Ukrainian troops were not to undertake any hostile actions against the volunteers, and could not take more from Kiev than they brought with them.
 The parties mutually exchanged prisoners and returned the weapons of the disarmed detachments.